temperaterainn/redditwikibot/README.md

 # redditwikibot
-A bot for Reddit that will give a Wikipedia summary when summoned using 'wikibot!'.
+A bot for Reddit that will give a Wikipedia summary when summoned using 'Wikipedia!'.

-The bot is currently running as /u/wikib
+The bot is currently NOT running.

 The python script requires: